lonelycode/tyk-io-site-content/v1.8/setup/redis-cluster.md

 ### Tyk Host Manager

-Tyk host manager can also conect to the redis cluster, update the host_manager.json file with the hosts entry, inthe same way as the tyk dashboard:
+Tyk host manager can also connect to the Redis cluster, update the host_manager.json file with the hosts entry, in the same way as the Tyk dashboard:

 	"redis_hosts": {
         "server1": "6379",